-Among engineers, mechanical engineers are the jacks-of-all-trades because of their ability to design and build a wide array of commercial and industrial products and systems.
+Among engineers, mechanical engineers are versatile because of their ability to design and build a wide array of commercial and industrial products and systems.

 Mechanical engineering is the second most popular field of engineering after civil engineering.
-Mechanical engineering involves the analysis, design, manufacturing and maintenance of mechanical and thermal systems, including motor vehicles, aircraft, heating and air conditioning systems, power generation, watercraft, manufacturing plants, medical devices and a growing amount of nanotechnology.
+Mechanical engineering involves the analysis, design, manufacturing and maintenance of mechanical and thermal systems.
+Industries employing mechanical engineers include automotive, aircraft, heating and air conditioning, power generation, oil and gas exploration and production, manufacturing plants, medical device development and a growing amount of nanotechnology.

 Engineering education requires strong high school preparation.
-Pre-engineering students should take at least one semester in trigonometry and one year each in elementary algebra, intermediate and advanced algebra, plane geometry, chemistry and physics, thus preparing to move immediately into demanding college courses in calculus, calculus-based physics and chemistry for science majors.
+Pre-engineering students should take at least one semester in trigonometry and one year each in elementary algebra, intermediate and advanced algebra, plane geometry, chemistry and physics; this background makes it possible to move immediately into demanding college courses in calculus, calculus-based physics and chemistry for science majors.

 Students also should be able to read rapidly and with comprehension, and to write clearly and correctly.

-The mechanical engineering curriculum is expressly tailored to the needs of the modern mechanical engineer, providing instruction in:
+The mechanical engineering curriculum is expressly tailored to the needs of the modern mechanical engineer, and includes elective courses in topics such as wind energy, MEMS, and nano-structure materials.

 Student must take 127 hours to graduate, including 42 hours from the University’s core curriculum and 77 hours in the major.
 All lower-division students concentrate on mathematics, science and introductory engineering courses, building competence in these cornerstone areas for future application in upper-division engineering courses.
-Courses will include thermodynamics, probability and statistics, fluid mechanics, heat transfer, systems and controls, and computer-aided design (CAD).
+Coursework will cover all four fundamental areas of mechanical engineering: dynamic systems and controls, thermal fluid systems, manufacturing and design, and mechanics and materials.

 The Fast-Track Program enables exceptionally gifted undergraduate students to include master’s level courses in their undergraduate degree plans.
 When Fast-Track students graduate with a bachelor’s degree, they are automatically admitted to graduate school at UT Dallas.
 The hours required to complete the master’s degree are reduced by the number of Fast-Track graduate hours completed.
 So a Fast-Track undergraduate who passed 12 hours of graduate coursework would have only 21 hours of graduate coursework left in order to complete a master’s degree.